Doctor SpinThe PR BlogInternal CommunicationsThe Leadership Gap (Less is More)

 Another way of describing the situation:

-• By removing superfluous leaders, organisations can streamline decision-making processes, reduce bureaucracy, and create a more explicit chain of command.
+Organisations that take a minimalistic approach to creating new leadership roles can streamline decision-making processes, reduce bureaucracy, and create a more explicit chain of command.

 This approach also allows strong leaders to take on greater responsibilities, leading larger groups and promoting their development and growth.